ANGSD-wrapper/angsd-wrapper/README.md

 > `angsd-wrapper <wrapper> <config>`

-Where < wrapper > is one of the available routines that angsd-wrapper can run and < config > is the relative path to the corresponding configuraiton file.
+Where < wrapper > is one of the available routines that angsd-wrapper can run and < config > is the relative path to the corresponding configuration file.

 To see a list of available wrappers, run